Generalized Rabinowitz Floer homology and coisotropic intersections: On contact coisotropic submanifolds

-\begin{Rmk} The reason why we introduce the auxiliary Rabinowitz action functional is that we cannot achieve Step 1 in Lemma \ref{lemma:bound on eta when gradient is small again} with the ordinary Rabinowitz action functional.
-More precisely, since the one form $\alpha_i$ is not globally defined, thus we do not have the equality $\int_{D^2}\bar v^*\om=\int_0^1 v^*\alpha_i$. \end{Rmk}
+\begin{Rmk} The reason why we introduce the auxiliary action functionals is that we cannot achieve Step 1 in Lemma \ref{lemma:bound on eta when gradient is small} using only the perturbed Rabinowitz action functional.
+More precisely, since the one form $\alpha_i$ is not globally defined and $\bar v$ may go far away from $\Sigma$, we do not have the equality $\int_{D^2}\bar v^*\om=\int_0^1 v^*\alpha_i$. \end{Rmk}